zeroc-ice/ice-demos/cpp/Ice/uwp/hello/client/README.md

 the hello server from the IceDiscovery/hello demo and ensure that the server is listening on an accessible network interface.

-See the README file of the IceDiscovery hello demo for more information on how to start the server.
+See the README.md file of the IceDiscovery hello demo for more information on how to start the server.

 > Note: you must run the server on another machine.
 The hello client can't